How to Start a Business From Home

 When choosing the right online store platform, consider:

-- How easy it is to build using their templates to reduce design and development costs and
+- How easy it is to build using their templates to reduce design and development costs

-- its ability to integrate with other applications, like accounting software, so all of your systems play nicely with each other.
+- Its ability to integrate with other applications, like accounting software, so all of your systems play nicely with each other.

-Prepare your payment system
+Preparing your payment system

 Beyond accepting cash, you also need to accept card payments, which offers convenience for your customers and means you’re more likely to get paid the right amount straight away.